 What Is Vaginal Discharge?

 Vaginal discharge refers to any fluid or substance released from the vagina.
 This can occur at different times in a woman's menstrual cycle, and it may have many different colors (white, clear), textures (thick, thin), smells (sweet-smelling), or even tastes!

 You may notice that your vaginal discharge changes throughout each month.
 This is completely normal and is due to the changing levels of estrogen and progesterone in your body.

 When it comes to vaginal discharge, you might find that the colors of your discharge may change.
 So, what exactly does it mean, and what color is concerning?
 We've broken down the most common types of vaginal discharge below.

 White discharge can be normal, or it can indicate an infection.
 For example, if your discharge is white and thick, like cottage cheese, you may have a yeast infection.
 Make sure to contact your doctor if you have these symptoms.
-However, it's likely a healthy discharge if it's light yellow or cream-colored and isn't associated with any other symptoms.
+However, a light yellow or cream color discharge is likely to be healthy and isn't associated with any other symptoms.